cadenza-k/blog-cadenza/content/post/aro-ace/index.md

 This can also lead to horrible situations:
 For context, that happened *very recently*, I was on phone with a dear friend, trying to help me after a sensory overload.

-A partner came in and told she loved me.
+A partner came in and told they loved me.
-I obviously said that "I love her too".
+I obviously said that "I love them too".
 On this point, I'm truly sorry, I felt I was lying.
-To you and to myself.
+To you and also to myself.
 It is horrible and I can't to anything about it.